 Facilities and Administrative (Indirect Cost) Waivers

-However, in some cases, the sponsor does not have a formal written policy governing IDC, and the Principal investigator (PI) has a compelling reason for asking that the campus’ federally negotiated rate be waived.
-In such situations, the Assistant Vice Chancellor (AVC) may approve an exception to the campus’ negotiated indirect cost rate on behalf of the campus and request final approval from the UC Office of the President.
+If the sponsor cannot provide either a formal written policy governing IDC or an acceptable written explanation of their F&A policy, the University’s appropriate federally negotiated rate will be applied.
+If the PI has a compelling reason for asking that the campus’ federally negotiated rate be waived, the PI will need to request that the Assistant Vice Chancellor (AVC) approve an exception to the campus’ negotiated indirect cost rate on behalf of the campus.
+If approved at the campus level final approval from the UC Office of the President also may be required.

 Vital Campus Program Criteria

 Situations appropriate for a vital program IDC waiver may include, but are not limited to:

 - Small seed grants which may attract future larger awards;